 Welcome to the third article on preventative UPS maintenance and the benefits it can bring to your critical power protection devices; uninterruptible power supplies, emergency lighting and battery solutions.

-Kohler Uninterruptible Power pride themselves on service excellence, making maintenance and response for your critical power system a priority.
+KOHLER Uninterruptible Power prides themselves on service excellence, making UPS maintenance and response for your critical power system a priority.

-The components within KUP power protection devices are of a high quality to help ensure many years of trouble-free operation.
-In this third article we will discuss the fans that are within your power protection device and what they can do for you.
+The components within KUP power protection devices are of high quality to help ensure many years of trouble-free operation.
+In this third article, we will discuss the fans that are within your power protection device and what they can do for you.

 What do fans do?

-Though modern designs aim to minimise it, the electrical components within a UPS still generate a significant amount of heat as electrical energy passes through them.
-If not removed, this heat will built up, reducing efficiency in components and affecting their performance.
-Ultimately continued heat build up will lead to damage of not only the affected components but also the connections and components around them.
-For this reason fans are used to direct air through a UPS, carrying heat away and keeping components at a safe and stable temperature.
+Though modern designs aim to minimise it, the electrical components within an uninterruptible power supply still generate a significant amount of heat as electrical energy passes through them.
+If not removed, this heat will build up, reducing efficiency in components and affecting their performance.
+Ultimately continued heat build-up will lead to damage of not only the affected components but also the connections and components around them.
+For this reason, fans are used to direct air through a UPS power supply, carrying heat away and keeping components at a safe and stable temperature.

 How do fans fail and the consequences?